peteroupc/peteroupc.github.io/bernsupp.md

 **Proposition 1.**

-1. _Let f be as given in any of Theorems 1 through 4, except that f must be concave, and that f's minimum can be 0 instead of greater than 0 as long as it equals 0 at the points 0 and/or 1 and nowhere else.
+1. _Let f be as given in any of Theorems 1 through 4, except that f must be concave and may be a general factory function.
 Then the approximation scheme of that theorem remains valid if **fbelow**(n, k) = f(k/n), rather than as given in that theorem._
-2. _Let f be as given in any of Theorems 1 through 4, except that f must be convex, and that f's maximum can be 1 instead of less than 1 as long as it equals 1 at the points 0 and/or 1 and nowhere else.
+2. _Let f be as given in any of Theorems 1 through 4, except that f must be convex and may be a general factory function.
 Then the approximation scheme of that theorem remains valid if **fabove**(n, k) = f(k/n), rather than as given in that theorem._
 3. _Theorems 1 through 4 can be extended to all integers n&ge;1, not just those that are powers of 2, by defining&mdash;_

     - _**fbelow**(n, k) = (k/n)\***fbelow**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fbelow**(n&minus;1, min(n&minus;1, k)), and_